 Please bear in mind ladies that all these are just guidelines.
 Always let your eyes be the judge if the outfit with capris looks good on you.
 Some of you may even be able to rock your capris outfits without following any of them.
 And if you are in a a funky mood or just want to have fun with your clothing and don’t mind forfeiting the perfect silhouette, then that’s fine too.
 These guidelines will just let you be aware of the challenges of wearing capris so that you can work with those and make it work!

 While doing this exercize myself, I actually discovered some fun new combinations in my cupboard as well.
 Why don’t you do the same and shop your closet to see if you can come up with some great capris outfits!

 I would love to hear from you!

 Will you be wearing capris this season?
 How will you wear them?
 And which is your favorite combination of the above?
 Do you vote for the capris looks or long legs looks?

-P.S.: If you like to improve your style, I created the 10 Steps to a More Stylish You course.
-In 10 days you will understand so much more about your own body, personality, style and will know what you need to do to take it to the next level.
+P.S.: If you like to improve your style, I created the 21 Steps to a More Stylish You course which has been getting rave reviews.
+In 21 days you will understand so much more about your own body, personality, style and will know what you need to do to take it to the next level.
 Find out more and get instant access!